j-x-el/210701005-CS19643-PREE/README.md

 If an error occurs, the script will print the traceback to help diagnose the issue.
 Ensure all dependencies are installed and that Docker is running if required.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.

-## Contact

-For any questions or issues, please contact the maintainer at [maintainer@example.com].